drewnoakes/visualstudio-docs/docs/msbuild/item-definitions.md

 > XML Element and Parameter names are case\-sensitive.
 Item metadata and Item\/Property names are not case\-sensitive.
 Therefore, ItemDefinitionGroup items that have names that differ only by case should be treated as the same ItemGroup.

 ## Value sources
-The values for metadata that is defined in an ItemDefinitionGroup can come from many different sources, as follows:
+An ItemDefinitionGroup's metadata values can come from many different sources, as follows:

 - PropertyGroup Property